 - More than 100 research databases that offer the searchable full text of more than 9,000 journals, magazines and newspapers

 - Course reserve items such as textbooks, DVDs and supplemental readings for in-library use

-- Special collections such as the Florida History, Children’s, and Leisure Reading book collections, and the John G. Riley Museum of African-American History and Culture archives
+- Special collections such as the Florida History, Children’s, and Leisure Reading book collections and the John G. Riley Museum of African-American History and Culture archive